The $1,000 Per Page Writing Project

 You could also ask for the reader’s email to send them further information or to schedule a call with a customer service representative.

-It doesn’t have to be pushy, but it’s good practice to let your reader know what steps they can take next if they’re interested.
+It doesn’t have to be pushy, but it’s good practice to let your reader know what steps they can take next if they’re interested (because they will be when the white paper provides a great way to solve a frustrating problem.)

 Element 5: PDF in Portrait Format